1. Home

 If you’re using Edge to Edge settings, you may want your progress bar to be 100% width of your window.

-The positioning and width are all set to !important will override the base code and allow the HTML wrapper to be full width.
-You will have to edit the div ID based on which Extra Page you’re on and which HTML block you’re using.
-You must update this on every single Extra page for it to work.
+The positioning and width will override the base code and allow the HTML wrapper to be full width.
+You will have to edit the Wrapper CSS on each HTML block you’re using per page Extra Page you’re a progress bar on to be consistent.

 Image Progress Bars